elastic/integrations/packages/mongodb_atlas/docs/README.md

 Data streams:
 - `mongod_audit`: The auditing facility allows administrators and users to track system activity for deployments with multiple users and applications.
 Mongod Audit logs capture events related to database operations such as insertions, updates, deletions, user authentication, etc., occurring within the mongod instances.
 - `mongod_database`: This data stream collects a running log of events, including entries such as incoming connections, commands run, and issues encountered.
 Generally, database log messages are useful for diagnosing issues, monitoring your deployment, and tuning performance.
-- `organization`: Organization events provide a detailed view of your organization's activities, enabling tracking and monitoring of significant actions and status changes involving database operations, billing, security, hosts, encryption, user access, and more, as performed by users and teams.
+- `organization`: Organization logs provide a detailed view of your organization's activities, enabling tracking and monitoring of significant actions and status changes involving database operations, billing, security, hosts, encryption, user access, and more, as performed by users and teams.
 - `process`: This data stream collects host metrics per process for all the hosts of the specified group.
 Metrics like measurements for the host, such as CPU usage, number of I/O operations and memory are available on this data stream.

 Note: